 How to save Outlook email to SharePoint to prevent inbox chaos

-Just because our workdays have lost their familiar structure, don’t let your discipline slip on managing emails or files.
+Just because our workdays have re-adjusted to a ‘new normal’ structure, you should not let your discipline slip on managing emails or files, particularly since we’ve now realized we may be here for a while.
+Content sprawl is real.
 This pandemic will pass.
-If you let your Outlook inbox run amok, it will be you who has to do all the cleanup in a few months.
+If you let your Outlook inbox run amok, it will be you who has to do all the cleanup in a few months with the return to the office.
 It’s a lot easier to keep things sorted starting right now.

 Best practices in email management: